j-rivero/gazebo-doc-index/_categories/3_models.md

 # Contribution guidelines:
 # https://github.com/j-rivero/gazebo-doc-index/blob/master/CONTRIBUTING.md

-title: 3D Models
+title: Worlds and 3D Models
-desc: 3D Models ready to use and documentation to create new ones
+desc: Gazebo Worlds and 3D Models ready to use and documentation to create new ones
 subcategories:
   - title: "Fuel: the big collection of simulation assets"
     items: